Children’s Behaviors are Bringing us a Message

 Writing by Hand Boosts Memory and Supports Learning

 In a world where we want to do everything digitally, does it really matter if your child’s handwriting is illegible?
 The short answer is “YES”.
 Writing by hand actually boosts memory and learning.
-Brain research highlights the benefits of drawing letters, as opposed to learning them by typing or tracing.
-This research demonstrated that handwriting […]
+Current Brain Research into Benefits of Writing by Hand Brain research highlights the benefits of drawing letters, as opposed to learning them […]

 Your 9 Year old Child – a Time of Transition